 On choosing $ k_0a = \pi/2$ with $n_0 = 0 $, the wave packet performs dipole oscillations.
 Nearly harmonic oscillations across the center of the parabolic lattice are clearly visible in Fig.~\ref{fig:6}(a).
 The oscillations of the quasimomentum around the center of the Brillouin zone are also evident from the quasimomentum-space dynamics shown in Fig.~\ref{fig:6}(b).
 Similar to Bloch-like dynamics discussed above, the dipole oscillations also carry an intrinsic dephasing, leading to a collapse of the oscillatory dynamics, followed by subsequent revivals.

-In order to distinguish between the different nature of eigenstates populated by the Gaussian wave packet in each of the various scenarios considered in Figs.~\ref{fig:3} to~\ref{fig:6}, we present in Fig.~\ref{fig:7} a comparison between occupation probabilities of eigenstates obtained in each case.
+In order to distinguish between the eigenstates of different nature which are populated by the Gaussian wave packet in each of the various scenarios considered in Figs.~\ref{fig:3} to~\ref{fig:6}, we present in Fig.~\ref{fig:7} a comparison between occupation probabilities of eigenstates obtained in each case.
 The occupation probabilities are plotted through the absolute-squared projection of the initial Gaussian wave packet on the eigenstates.
-The results highlight that for the wave packet prepared under the conditions of the separatrix with $ n_0 = 17$ and $ k_0a = 0$, as were considered in Fig.~\ref{fig:3}, approximately 22 states are populated, exhibiting a mixed population of harmonic oscillator-like, intermediate, and localized Wannier-Stark-like states.
+The results highlight that for the wave packet prepared under the conditions of the separatrix with $ n_0 = 17$ and $ k_0a = 0$, as in Fig.~\ref{fig:3}, approximately 22 states are populated, exhibiting a mixed population of harmonic oscillator-like, intermediate, and localized Wannier-Stark-like states.
 This reflects the mixed dynamics in this case.
-In contrast, for the Gaussian wave packet prepared well above the separatrix with $ n_0 = 17$ and $ k_0a = \pi$, like considered in Fig.~\ref{fig:4}, the population is entirely on localized Wannier-Stark-like states, indicating Bloch-like oscillations.
-Further, the wave packet taken to $n_0 = 0$ and $ k_0a = \pi$ reveals a concentration of the population in four intermediate states and two localized states, where the state at quantum number $r=23$ carries more than half of the occupation.
+In contrast, for the Gaussian wave packet prepared well above the separatrix with $ n_0 = 17$ and $ k_0a = \pi$, such as considered in Fig.~\ref{fig:4}, the population is entirely on localized Wannier-Stark-like states, indicating Bloch-like oscillations.
+Further, the wave packet taken to $n_0 = 0$ and $ k_0a = \pi$ reveals a concentration of population in four intermediate states and two localized states, where the state at quantum number $r=23$ carries more than half of the occupation.
 These states have all been identified in Sec~II as evolving along the separatrix, which reaffirm the breathing dynamics in Fig.~\ref{fig:5}.
-Next, in the case with $n_0 = 0$ and $ k_0a = \pi/2$, the occupation of harmonic oscillator-like states underscores the dipole oscillations reported in Fig.~\ref{fig:6}.
-This analysis sheds light on the different dynamical behaviors based upon the nature of eigenstates. }
+Next, in the case with $n_0 = 0$ and $ k_0a = \pi/2$ the occupation of harmonic oscillator-like states underscores the dipole oscillations reported in Fig.~\ref{fig:6}.
+This analysis sheds light on the different types of dynamical behavior based upon the nature of eigenstates. }